 - To be environmental friendly.

 - To seek assistance immediately in case of illness or accident or extenuating circumstances.

-- To use the computing network provided by the College in proper manners, not to involve in any illegal activities against the Dormitory’s regulations and the laws of Hong Kong.
+- To use the computing network provided by the College in proper manners, not to involve in any illegal activities against the Residential Hall’s regulations and the laws of Hong Kong.

 - To behave in proper manners on campus, not to involve in any act against the laws of Hong Kong.